 Net FCR is by far the more relevant of the two FCR metrics.
 In fact, most call centers don’t even track gross FCR because it is often misinterpreted.

-Nine times out of ten when customer satisfaction needs to improve, this can be achieved by increasing the FCR.
+Nine times out of ten when customer experience and satisfaction needs to improve, this can be achieved by increasing the FCR.
 This is why the best call centers pay so much attention to this metric.

 Establishing a single, overall score for your call center is critical.
 We call this measure the Balanced Score because it truly does communicate a balanced picture of call center performance.